mfumagalli/ngsSim/README.md

-IMPORTANT NOTE:
-These examples may not work with more recent versions of ANGSD.
-We will update everything when a stable final version of ANGSD will be available.
-In doubt, please contact the authors for questions on the usage of ngsTools with the current version of ANGSD.

 # ngsSim

 Program to simulate NGS data for up to 3 populations.
 It allows for variablle error rates, sequencing depth, variability, base frequencies, individual inbreeding coefficients or _Fst_.
 It outputs true genotypes, reads and genotype likelihoods.